uboslinux/ubos-docs/source/developers/ubos-backup.rst

 In-ZIP hierarchical structure
 -----------------------------

-All other content of the ZIP file is structured by AppConfiguration, Installable, role and retention bucket.
+All other content of the ZIP file is structured by AppConfiguration, installable, role and retention bucket.
 This structure is similar to the structure of :term:`Site JSON` files and :term:`UBOS Manifest JSON` files.
 This allows a backup file to contain the data of several installations of the same application without conflicts (for example, two